kaosborn/KaosPhysics/README.md

 #### DotElements folder

-The `DotElements` folder contains a .NET Core project that builds `DotElements.exe` for generating concise, human readable data of the KaosPhysics model.
+The `DotElements` folder contains a .NET Core project that builds `DotElements.exe` for generating concise, human readable data source from the KaosPhysics model.
 This program produces a narrow, fixed-width listing of the elements followed by fixed-width listings of their isotopes.

 Usage: `DotElements.exe [languageCode]`

-Provide a language argument (2- or 5-characters) for translations of chemical terms.
+Provide a language argument (2 or 5 characters) for translations of chemical terms.
 For output of the default world-English, see here:

 https://kaosborn.github.io/data/kaosNuclides-en.txt